iatorm/permutations/README.md

-# permutations
+# Random permutations

-Some random permutations.
+5 for each length between 50 and 150, for a total of 505.